iter8-tools/iter8/mkdocs/docs/contributing/newk8sstack.md

 ## Step 0: Fork Iter8
 Fork the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8).
 Locally clone your forked repo.

-For the rest of this document, `$ITER8` will refer to the root of your Iter8 repo.
+For the rest of this document, `$ITER8` will refer to the root of your local Iter8 repo.

 ## Step 1: Edit `kustomization.yaml`
 ```shell
 cd $ITER8/install/core/rbac/stacks
 ```

-Edit `kustomization.yaml` to add your k8s stack.
+Edit `kustomization.yaml` to add your K8s stack.
 At the time of writing, it contains the following stacks:
 ```yaml
 resources:
 - iter8-knative